Eiko-Tokura/monad-effect/README.md

 - package a concrete implementation (e.g. Prometheus counter, HTTP manager, database connection pool) directly into a module; or
 - use a more “algebraic effects” style, where modules carry *handlers* for an algebraic effect GADT.

-An example of the latter is a Prometheus counter module that carries a handler as read‑only state
+An example of the latter is a Prometheus counter module that carries a handler as read-only state

 ```haskell
 {-# LANGUAGE DataKinds, TypeFamilies, RequiredTypeArguments #-}